dnlzro/flp/README.md

   - **Note:** Dates are included by default for easier organization (sorting).
 - `--overwrite`: Overwrite existing files
 - `-v, --verbose`: Enable verbose output

+## Disclaimer

+The Feynman Lectures on Physics are made freely available by the California Institute of Technology for educational use.
+Please respect the terms of use of the source website and use the downloaded content in accordance with applicable copyright laws and educational fair use guidelines.